For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Student t-Test Distribution Curve

-For example, suppose we deal with the total apples sold by a shopkeeper in a month.
+For example, suppose we deal with the total number of apples sold by a shopkeeper in a month.
 In that case, we will use the normal distribution.
 Whereas, if we are dealing with the total amount of apples sold in a day, i.e., a smaller sample, we can use the t distribution.

 Read this blog to learn the top 7 statistical techniques for better data analysis

-Another critical difference between the students’ t distribution and the Normal one is that apart from the mean and variance, we must also define the degrees of freedom for the distribution.
+Another critical difference between the student’s t distribution and the Normal one is that apart from the mean and variance, we must also define the degrees of freedom for the distribution.
 In statistics, the number of degrees of freedom is the number of values in the final calculation of a statistic that are free to vary.
 A Student’s t distribution is represented as t(k), where k represents the number of degrees of freedom.
 For k=2, i.e., 2 degrees of freedom, the expected value is the same as the mean.

 distribution table